vitaly-t/pg-promise/README.md

 Every query method of the library recognizes type `QueryFile` as a query provider.

-The query provider itself never throws any error, leaving it for the query method to reject with.
+You should only create a single instance of `QueryFile` per file, and then use that instance throughout the application.

 One of the most useful features implemented by class `QueryFile` is its `debug` mode.
 When `debug` mode is set, any query request will check if the file has changed since it was last read, and if so - it will be read afresh.
 This way you can write sql queries and see immediate updates without having to restart your application.

+The query provider itself never throws any error, leaving it for query methods to reject with.

 For detailed documentation see [QueryFile API](API/queryFile.md).